The Best Free VPNs in 2025

 How We Review and Test VPNs

-Every VPN reviewed on Security.org has been evaluated for internet speed, privacy, and security.
-We’ve used each VPN extensively, and tested them while online gaming, streaming video, internet browsing, and traveling.
-In each VPN review, such as this review of NordVPN, we rate dozens of features and compare pricing to others in the industry.
-We have a detailed video review, evaluation of customer support and go really deep on security (for those who want to geek out with us).
+For example, in this review of NordVPN, we rate dozens of features and compare the VPN’s pricing to others in the industry.
+We have a detailed video review, an overview of its customer support, and we go really deep on security (for those who want to geek out with us).

-- NordVPN - Best Full-Featured VPN with Free Offers
+- NordVPN - Best Premium VPN to Try Risk-Free

-- PrivadoVPN - Best Free VPN for Unlimited Devices
+- PrivadoVPN - Great Free VPN for Beginners

-- Atlas VPN - Best Free VPN for Privacy
+- Proton VPN - Good Free VPN for Privacy

 System |